 The costs of a Debt Recovery claim will vary depending on various factors however, we have set out below information about the range of costs that would be incurred at the different stages of a claim, but it is important to bear in mind that every case is unique and therefore, the range of costs set out below are a guide.

 Generally, we do not charge a fixed fee for this type of claim.
-Work is charged at our standard hourly rates which will depend on which individual deals with your matter and will be between £160.00 – £280.00 per hour plus VAT (the VAT rate is currently 20%) (see below)
+Work is charged at our standard hourly rates which is currently £280.00 per hour plus VAT (the VAT rate is currently 20%) (see below)

 We will always do our best to assess the likely costs of a claim at the outset and keep all clients informed of any variations as the claim proceeds.

 Please note all of the figures given below for our costs are exclusive of VAT (for more information on VAT – see heading VAT and Disbursements).

 Stage 1 – Pre-Action (before Court Proceedings are issued)

 The first stage of a debt recovery civil claim is to prepare a formal pre-action letter to the debtor, the cost of which is usually between £250 – £500.
 This includes taking initial instructions; drafting and sending the letter; and reporting back to you on any response received.
 The cost of this first stage can be less if the matter is straight forward, but if the matter is complex and requires consideration of large amounts of documentation, then it can be more.